Lluisarull/SE_Competition/README.md

 ## Introduction
 This respository is part of our submission for the 2023 NUWE Schneider Electric European Data Science Challenge: EcoForecast: Revolutionizing Green Energy Surplus Prediction in Europe.

 In this repository we use data from the ENTSO-E Transparency portal to predict which European country will have the highest surplus of green energy in the next hour.
+Predicting green energy surplus is critical for optimizing energy distribution, aiding in the efficient utilization of renewable resources, and ultimately fostering a more sustainable and resilient energy grid across Europe.

 We tried to follow the guidelines and recommendations as close as possible however we should note several deviations: